Common Grammar Errors in the MSW Personal Statement and How to Fix Them

 Understanding when to capitalize degree names can be tricky, but there are some helpful rules to follow.

-How to fix it: Capitalize the full degree title (Master of Social Work), but when referring to a “master’s degree” or “degree in social work” generically, keep these terms lowercase.
+How to fix this grammar mistake: Capitalize the full degree title (Master of Social Work), but when referring to a “master’s degree” or “degree in social work” generically, keep these terms lowercase.

 Make Sure to Write Degree Names Correctly